Car flips in Old Irving Park rollover crash

-CHICAGO (WLS) --A car flipped onto its hood Tuesday morning during a rollover crash on Chicago's Northwest Side.
+CHICAGO (WLS) --A car flipped onto its roof Tuesday morning during a rollover crash on Chicago's Northwest Side.

 The Chicago Fire Department responded to a two-vehicle crash on West Irving Park Road near North Keeler Avenue in the city's Old Irving Park neighborhood.